Earn Your MSN FNP Online

 Learn how to:

-- Apply evidence-based practice and healthcare technologies to support continuous quality improvement
+- Apply evidence-based practice, informatics, and healthcare technologies to support continuous quality improvement in complex health systems

-- Lead and collaborate within interprofessional teams and organizational structures to improve nursing practice
+- Lead and collaborate within interprofessional teams and organizational structures to manage change, improve nursing practice, and coordinate care across populations

-- Develop communication and advocacy strategies to improve health outcomes
+- Develop advanced communication and advocacy strategies to improve health outcomes across the four spheres of care

-- Advance equitable health policies and regulations that reduce health risk and promote financial stewardship
+- Advance equitable health policies and regulations that reduce health risk and promote financial stewardship, in alignment with ethical and legal standards

-- Integrate person-centered health promotion and disease prevention strategies through the role of change agent and patient advocate
+- Integrate person-centered health promotion and disease prevention strategies to address actual and potential problems through the role of change agent and patient advocate

 - Collaborate interprofessionally to provide high quality, ethical, and safe care to diverse populations